banksean/me3/README.md

 Note that `bazel build` does not actually look at the contents of `go.mod` - it uses `go_dependencies.bzl`, which `make gazelle` generates from `go.mod`.

 ### Add a new external python package dependency
-Extremely opinionated note: I do all my python work with one hand, because the other hand is busy holding my nose.
-The Python ecosystem's cultural values and prevalent developer attitudes have demonstrated over many years (to me, at least) a *violently malignant disregard for sound dependency management practices*.

-So, external python package dependencies are represented using two files here: `requirements.in`, and `requirements.txt`.
-Only edit the former by hand.
-It should contain only *direct* dependencies - packages your code actually imports, directly, by name.
+Edit `requirements.in` (NOT `requirements.txt`) to reflect your updated *direct* dependencies - packages your code actually imports, directly, by name.

-The process for adding a new python package to this repo (again, only do this for things your code actually imports - not for transitive dependencies your code does not actually refer to by name):
-- add the name you would normally use for `pip install <package-name>` (if you were a cave person naively following the advice well-meaning but also naive python project's README.md author - bless their heart for expecting that `pip install` command to work anywhere but their own computer), to the `requirements.in` file on its own line.
-You probably need to figure out which version of the package you need and also specify it on that same line, separated by `==`.
+- Add the name you would normally use for `pip install <package-name>` to `requirements.in`.
+- You probably need to figure out which version of the package you need and also specify it on that same line, separated by `==`.
 See `requirements.in` for examples.
-- run `bazel run //:requirements.update` in the root directory of this repo.
-This will generate the full `requirements.txt` file including all of the direct dependency's transitive dependencies as well.
+- Run `bazel run //:requirements.update` in the root directory of this repo.
+This will generate the full `requirements.txt` file including all the direct dependency's transitive dependencies as well.
-- in your `py_binary` or `py_library` etc target, you'll need to add new lines to the `deps=[...]` list: `requirement("<package name>"),`.
+- In your `py_binary` or `py_library` etc target, you'll need to add new lines to the `deps=[...]` list: `requirement("<package name>"),`.
 (You may need to add `load("@pip_deps//:requirements.bzl", "requirement")` to that BUILD file if it's not there already.)

 ### Other helpful bits